 The next opportunity to develop a training program came when I was selling accounting and medical billing systems.
 I created a mini accounting course to teach the bookkeepers the basics of accounting, and then taught them how to use the software to computerize the business.
 I also developed a practice-building workshop to teach them how to attract more customers.
 I figured that the better they did, the better I would do.

 Another opportunity turned up right after I launched my first software and consulting business when I attended a one-day dealer program for a product I carried.
 The day was worthless to me, so I put together what I thought the training program should be – four days that covered technical support, customer training and support, advertising and marketing and product presentation and sales – and presented it to the owner.
-I spent the next year and a half traveling to a different state every month to facilitate that program.
-I even invited one dealer at each class to bring in a “live” prospect who wanted a presentation, and I did the presentation in front of the class, requiring complete silence from the class.
+I spent the next year and a half traveling to a different state every month to facilitate that program, and consulting with computer dealerships to implement the training into their business.
+I even invited one dealer at each class to bring in a “live” prospect who wanted a presentation, and I did the presentation in front of the class, requiring complete silence from the class during the presentation, then we discussed it afterwards.
 The software company’s sales went from a mere 10 per month to over 100 per month by the end of the first year.

 I decided to add a computer dealership to my business, which grew to include nine employees.
 That was the beginning of the end for me, though, because we were all software people, not hardware people.
 In the early eighties, even before IBM came out with the PC, I was selling multiuser computers systems, and eventually networked systems.
 Unfortunately, nothing was compatible, nothing worked easily, equipment failures were common and knowledgeable techs were far and few between.